Google rolls out new U.S. wireless service

 The service, called Project Fi, will automatically switch between the two networks and more than 1 million open, free Wi-Fi spots, depending on which signal is strongest.

-The service will cost $20 (13 pounds) a month plus $10 per gigabyte of data used.
+The service will cost $20 a month plus $10 per gigabyte of data used.
 Customers will get money back for unused data.

 Sundar Pichai, Google's senior vice president of products, said at a Barcelona conference last month the company was preparing to experiment with a mobile network, but that it did not intend to disrupt the wireless industry.